gvwilson/sensibleadventures/cloudherd/new.md

 "I have the privilege of serving Respected Shudarga in this matter," Sergeant Dorbu answered calmly.

-A handful of elders gasped at the rebel leader's name, but Aft crossed his arms and nodded approvingly.
+A handful of oldsters gasped at the rebel leader's name, but Aft crossed his arms and nodded approvingly.
 "Good for you!" he said firmly, his glare daring his father to disagree.

 Grappa Gas thumped his wooden leg loudly on the cobblestones.
 "Good for them, maybe, but what about us?
 If the king's men come looking